Top Michigan Plastic Surgeon

 Work and social activities are usually curtailed for a period of three to ten days following surgery.
 Driving may be resumed in two to three days.
 Most people are back to desk work after a long weekend.
 Working out may be resumed after two to six weeks.

-Find out what Doctor Ali’s patients are saying about their experience, then schedule a free consultation with Dr. Ali today if you live in Detroit, Troy, Bloomfield Hills, Farmington Hills, Clarkston or Rochester Hills.
+Find out what Doctor Ali’s patients are saying about their experience, then schedule a consultation with Dr. Ali today if you live in Detroit, Troy, Bloomfield Hills, Farmington Hills, Clarkston or Rochester Hills.